-10 Eligibility requirements; payments that affect benefits. [§ 268B.06]
+14 Eligibility requirements; payments that affect benefits. [§ 268B.06]

 Subd.
 1. Eligibility conditions.
 Specifies the criteria an applicant must meet to be eligible for benefits.
 An applicant must: (1) request benefits for week in the applicant's benefit year; (2) be unable to work due to a family member's serious health condition, a qualifying exigency, safety leave, bonding leave, or applicant's own pregnancy, pregnancy recovery, or serious health condition for the time required under subdivision 2; (3) have earned enough money through covered employment in the prior four completed quarters to establish a benefit account (\$3,500 for 2023); and (4) submit certification supporting request for benefits under subdivision 3.
+A self-employed individual who has elected coverage is not subject to the requirements in paragraph (a), clauses (3) and (4).

 Subd.
 2. Seven-day qualifying event.
-Sets a requirement that benefits can only be paid for a qualifying event of, at least, seven days duration.
-The seven days need not be sequential.
-For example, if an otherwise eligible employee breaks their leg, and the injury requires three days of treatment in a hospital, two days recovery at home, and two follow-up visits to a doctor, that would count as a seven-day qualifying event.
+Sets a requirement that benefits can only be paid for a single qualifying event of at least seven days duration.
+The seven days must be consecutive, unless the leave is intermittent.
 Benefits for bonding are not subject to this requirement.
 Provides for rulemaking to determine what serious health conditions and events are presumed to qualify.